Emetophobe/unitconverter/README.md

 The following prefix options are currently supported:

-    none        - don't use prefix scaling (default) metric      - use metric prefix table
-    binary      - use binary prefix table (kibi to yobi) bit         - use bit prefix table (kilo to quetta) byte        - use bit and binary tables all         - use metric and binary tables
+    none        - don't use prefix scaling (default) metric      - use metric prefix table (quecto to quetta) binary      - use binary prefix table (kibi to yobi)

-Units can also be combined to create composite units.
+Units can be combined to create composite units.
 You can create a composite unit from any of the defined units (excluding temperature units).
-Temperature units use a custom conversion function and don't work with other units for now.
+Temperature units use a custom conversion function and don't work well with other units for now.

 For example you can create a speed unit by dividing any `length` unit by any `time` unit: